aws-samples/config-resource-compliance-dashboard/README.md

 These parameters specify information about your AWS Config setup.
 They never change depending on the architecture of your deployment.
 * Log Archive account ID
-  * This is always the number of the AWS account that contains the Amazon S3 bucket collecting AWS Config files
+  * This is always the number of the AWS account that contains the Amazon S3 bucket collecting AWS Config files.
 * Log Archive bucket
-  * This is always the name of the Amazon S3 bucket collecting AWS Config files
+  * This is always the name of the Amazon S3 bucket collecting AWS Config files.

 **Parameter group: CRCD Dashboard - where you deploy the dashboard and where its data is**

 These parameters define where you install your dashboard.
 It is your choice to specify the same values as above (for deployment on the Log Archive account), or a different AWS account ID and bucket name (if you chose to deploy on a dedicated dashboard account).
 * Dashboard account ID
-  * The number of the AWS account that contains the Amazon S3 bucket source of data for the CRCD dashboard and related data pipeline resources
+  * The number of the AWS account that contains the Amazon S3 bucket source of data for the CRCD dashboard and related data pipeline resources.
 * Dashboard bucket
-  * Name of the Amazon S3 bucket that is used as source of data for the CRCD dashboard
+  * Name of the Amazon S3 bucket that is used as source of data for the CRCD dashboard.
 * Configure S3 event notification to trigger the Lambda partitioner function on every new AWS Config file
-  * More details below
+  * This depends on how you are going to install the CRCD dashboard.
+More details below.
 * Configure cross-account replication of AWS Config files from Log Archive to Dashboard account
-  * More details below
+  * This depends on how you are going to install the CRCD dashboard.
+More details below.

 Follow instructions on one of the paragraphs below, depending on the architecture of choice.